marcglasberg/assorted_layout_widgets/README.md

 code</a> and you can <a href="https://dash-overflow.net/articles/why_vsync/">read all about it here</a>.

-Apart from performance problems, using the `TimeBuilder` widget has the following advantages:
+Apart from better performance, using the `TimeBuilder` widget has the following advantages:

 * Compatible with DevTools "slow animations", which reduce the speed of `AnimationController`s.